The following measures apply on all campuses as of 19 April 2021 (view the summary table here) :

 - the countries of destination and transit authorise persons coming from Belgium to enter the territory for study reasons (https://diplomatie.belgium.be/fr/Services/voyager_a_letranger/conseils_par_destination)

-Study trips not under the above conditions may be considered on a case-by-case basis if exceptional circumstances justify them.
-These trips must be the subject of specific authorisation whose procedure has been specified with faculties.
+Study trips outside the above conditions may be considered on a case-by-case basis if justified by exceptional circumstances.
+Such trips require specific authorisation, the procedure for which has been specified to the faculties.

 Students participating in a mobility programme are invited to contact their faculty to verify departure conditions.
 Belgian student travellers are strongly encouraged to register at https://travellersonline.diplomatie.be to benefit from local consular services.